 In the future, the streets of Tokyo are ruled by more than a dozen competing gangs.
-The most powerful leader of them all is Lord Buppa.
+The most powerful leader among them is Lord Buppa.
 When news comes that the High Priest’s daughter Erika is missing on the streets, Buppa sets loose the Wanru who eliminate all the other gang members in the way in their search for her.
 This unites the gangs to stand up against such wholesale slaughter.

-Japanese director Shion Sono has become an increasingly interesting name in the last decade.
+Japanese director Shion Sono has become an increasingly interesting name in the 2000s and especially the 2010s.
 Sono first gained attention with the modest hit of Suicide Club (2002) and went onto its sequel Noriko’s Dinner Table (2005).
 Over the next few years, Sono has made a number of other genre films, including the perversely disturbed Strange Circus (2005); Exte: Hair Extensions (2007) about killer hair extensions; Cold Fish (2010) about serial killings, tropical fish salesman and the reclamation of male pride; Guilty of Romance (2011) about sexual fulfilment and murder; Himizu (2011) about murderous children; The Land of Hope (2012) set in an alternate world; Love and Peace (2015), an awkward romance involving talking animals; Tag (2015), a reality blurring teen film set in a world without men; the comedy The Virgin Psychics (2015); The Whispering Star (2015) about an intergalactic delivery android; Tokyo Vampire Hotel (2017); and The Forest of Love (2019) and the post-apocalyptic English language Prisoners of the Ghostland (2021), as well as non-genre items such as the gangster film Hazard (2005), the sexual drama Love Exposure (2008) and the hilarious Why Don’t You Play in Hell?
 (2013).